jainsid24/know-my-doc/README.md

 ![Animated GIF](chat.gif)

-KnowMyDoc is a GPT3.5 powered Python-based conversational AI utility that enables users to build a reference enabled chatbot by utilizing advanced machine learning techniques and natural language processing (NLP) algorithms.
+KnowMyDoc is a GPT3.5 powered Python-based conversational AI tool that enables users to build a reference enabled chatbot by utilizing advanced machine learning techniques and natural language processing (NLP) algorithms.
 The utility is fully containerized and API-driven, which allows for a seamless and rapid chatbot creation experience.

 KnowMyDoc leverages the [LangChain](https://github.com/hwchase17/langchain) library for LLM prompt engineering and conversation chaining.
 Users can easily customize the chatbot's prompts and personalize its responses based on the context and tone of the conversation.
 KnowMyDoc's LLM-based approach ensures that the chatbot can maintain a consistent and coherent conversation even when dealing with large amounts of data and provide relevant sources per response.
 The chatbots also remain in the confines of provided knowledge.